Tchernobill/Confluence/Story/Arc 1/Arc 1 - The Scavenger.md

 ## Structural Elements

-**Arc Opening**: Vyr4n wakes in his concrete ventilation shaft hideout, emphasizing his isolation and survival-focused existence.
+**Arc Opening**: Vyr4n wakes in his concrete utility room hideout, emphasizing his isolation and survival-focused existence.
 Mood: Gritty, solitary, cyberpunk atmosphere of urban decay.

 **Arc Climax**: The confrontation over Sedh's personhood when Isa views him as "just technology" while Vyr4n insists on treating the android as a person with rights and autonomy.
 This forces a philosophical and emotional reckoning about consciousness, freedom, and relationships.